 Will be there be any new neighborhood libraries opening?
 What will the library system do differently from last year?
 These questions are answered in Table CE0-5 (next page) and the accompanying narrative.
 This section highlights the major changes proposed in the budget.
 That is explained in the narrative under Agency Budget Submission, Mayor's Proposed Budget, and District's

 Proposed Budget.
-Sometimes the explanations are very clear, and sometimes they're not, in which case a call or email to the relevant DC Council committee that has oversight over the agency may be in order.
+Sometimes the explanations are very clear, and sometimes they're not.
+You might consider making a call or sending an email to the DC Council committee that has oversight over a particular agency.